Hueman RPO Blog

 Written by Sarah Palmer | Jul 12, 2021

-This is where candidate personas step onto the stage.
+This aspect of hiring is where candidate personas step onto the stage.
 Incorporating candidate personas into the recruitment process helps personalize the candidate experience and improves the effectiveness of your strategy.

 What is a Candidate Persona?